asaadmartinn/bereal/README.md

 The following **required** functionality is completed:

-- [X] User can register a new account
+- [X] User can launch camera to take photo instead of photo library
+- [X] User session persists when application is closed and relaunched
-- [X] User can log in with newly created account
+- [X] Users are able to log out and return to sign in page
-- [X] App has a feed of posts when user logs in
-- [X] User can upload a new post which takes in a picture from photo library and a caption
+- [X] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented:

-- [ ] Users can pull to refresh their feed and see a loading indicator
+- [ ] User receive notifcation when it is time to post
-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
+- [ ] Users can make comments and view comments in posts
-- [X] Users can see location and time of photo upload in the feed
-- [X] User is able to logout
-- [X] User stays logged in when app is closed and open again

 The following **additional** features are implemented: